rust-lang/rust/text/0000-metabuild.md

 `target` directory when needed, alongside the built version of the script.

 For Cargo schema versioning, using the `metabuild` key will result in the crate requiring a sufficiently new version of Cargo to understand `metabuild`.
+This should start out as an unstable Cargo feature; in the course of experimentation and stabilization, the implementation of this feature may change, requiring adaptation of experimental build scripts.

 If any of the strings mentioned in `metabuild` do not match one of the build-dependencies, Cargo should produce an error (*before* attempting to